shevabam/game-of-thrones-quotes-api/README.md

 ### How to find the diminutives of the houses and characters?

-To find the diminutives of the houses and characters to be used in certain URLs, open the file `datas.yaml`.
+The diminutives of houses and characters are present in the "slug" entry in the results.
+You can also find them in the `datas.yaml` file.

 For houses: